telerik/kendo-ui-core/docs/web/appearance-styling.md

 The appearance of the **Kendo UI** widgets depends entirely on styles defined by the applied CSS classes.
 No inline styles are used, except for some very specific cases in which these styles must be set with Javascript, depending on the browser or configuration.

+## Common CSS files

-Some themes require a different "common" stylesheet that applies different dimensions.
+Some themes require a different "common" (base) stylesheet that applies different dimensions.
 There are four "common" styleshees shipped with Kendo UI:

 * **kendo.common.css** - The default base stylesheet.